Ahmadhiyya International School: History of Ahmadhiyya

-During this expansion plan, a three-story building containing of 15 classrooms was constructed in the west along with another three story building facing the south which increased the total class count to 28 classes.
+During this expansion plan, a three-story building containing 15 classrooms was constructed in the west along with another three-story building facing the south which increased the total class count to 28 classes.
 Existing facilities of the school were also upgraded such as a larger hall which had the capacity of fitting 300 students, two AV rooms, one fully equipped ICT lab, along with two prayer rooms, one each for boys and girls.

-When the year 2015 came, the schools went through a re branding effort, from Madhrasathul Ahmadhiyya to the now known name of Ahmadhiyya International School.
-During this time, many new career choices was introduced to the higher secondary students with three new language brought into the syllabus, Arabic, French and Chinese.
-Once again, many upgrades were taking place such as air-conditioning the student hall, all student classrooms and laboratories.
+With the year 2014 ending, the school went through a rebranding effort, from Madhrasathul Ahmadhiyya to the now known name of Ahmadhiyya International School.

+When the year 2015 came, many new career choices was introduced to the higher secondary students with three new languages brought into the syllabus, Arabic, French and Chinese.
+Once again, many upgrades were taking place such as air-conditioning the student hall, student classrooms and laboratories.
 The introduction of a brand new play set for kindergarten children along with the installation of a public announcement system on all floors.

 Around late 2017 to the end of 2018, a brand new building began construction that was an extension to the kindergarten classes.
 When the construction of this new building was completed at the beginning of 2019, many facilities for the lower grades were given.
-A multipurpose hall, 9 more classes to add for the increasing number of students, an addition prayer room to utilize the old one for 2 addition classrooms.
+They included a multipurpose hall, 9 more classrooms to add for the increasing number of students, and an additional prayer room to utilize the old one for 2 additional classrooms.
 This infrastructure also aided the school to introduce new grade classes and gain extra space sacrificing the compound area size.

 Infrastructure

-Ahmadhiyya stands on a plot of land around 12000 square feet which is quite small compared to other schools land area in Maldives.
+Ahmadhiyya stands on a plot of land around 12000 square feet which is quite small compared to the land area of other schools in Maldives.
 Ahmadhiyya has two buildings, the western building and the southern building with the southern one being supported by a secondary building.
 There are two entrances made for both boys and girls respectively.
 The boys gate faces into the football field used by the preschool children and youths alike along with a parking lot designed to hold more than 150 motorbikes.
 There is a small exercise zone that is connected to the football field as well.
-Cars are prohibited from driving on the adjacent roads next to gates and are closely monitored by the Maldives Police Service during school times.

 Admission

 A student planning to continue studying here must take an admission exam.
 Firstly, a background check is made on the student if there were any prior suspensions or expulsion activities.
 When clear, the student's previous three years of academic results are scanned.
 If the student passes through the criteria, he is given a unique index number and a class to join to.
-Documents on fee prices, textbooks and uniform fabric are also handed out.
+Documents on fee prices, textbooks and uniform details are also handed out.

 All the grades follow the same academic year pattern.

 Class schedule

 School sessions in Ahmadhiyya are divided into two.
-There is the morning session and the afternoon session.
+There is the morning session and the afternoon session: